Contractor

 • Create a recurring reminder in your diary (e.g. every 1st of the month)

-• Use a tool such as Indy, Pennylane, or Quickbooks to automate
+• Use a tool like Indy, Pennylane, or Sage to automate

 One invoice by e-mail, another by paper, a third on WhatsApp?
 Your accountant can't keep up.